Financial Aid

 Exit Counseling

-All Direct Subsidized and Unsubsidized and Perkins loan borrowers and TEACH grant recipients who graduate, withdraw, transfer to another school, or drop below half-time attendance must complete an exit session.
+All Direct Subsidized and Unsubsidized loan borrowers and TEACH grant recipients who graduate, withdraw, transfer to another school, or drop below half-time attendance must complete an exit session.
 During this session borrowers are informed of their rights and responsibilities, including repayment options for student loans.

 Transfer Students